dylanleclair/tip2thetop/README.md

 Made with the JavaFX Library and JDK 1.8.

 ## Setup/Installation
+>Remember to clone the master branch of the game, as that is the one that is the most up to date.
 ### For Windows

 1.)
 Install git for the desktop [here](https://git-scm.com/downloads).
 Choose the appropriate operating system.